The feeling you get just by the thought of ending a relationship is overwhelming, let alone take the courage and leave a relationship.

-This leads to the questions: are you reading this out of the concern and hope that there’s hope to find a way to work things out in your relationship, or are you seeking signs to confirm your wish and intuition to end the relationship?
-Answer these to yourself before you continue reading the signs, clear it up for yourself and, understand the purpose.
+Are you reading this out of concern and hope that there’s hope to find a way to work things out in your relationship, or are you seeking signs to confirm your wish and intuition to end the relationship?

 Have you been thinking of ending the relationship before?

 One of the reasons why we stay in relationships we’re unhappy in is because we are biologically wired to form connections, not break them.

 Hence just the thought of breaking the connection with this person is terrifying and awfully saddening, even though the relationship is draining and exhausting us more and more.